katarinasotic/c01w24lab5/README.md

 This is the start of the last series of labs you will see for CSCC01.
 You have gone through the motions of building a full-stack application, including its database, backend and frontend.
 Your last job in the process of getting an application up and running will be the process of _CI/CD_, or _continuous integration and continuous delivery:_

-- **_Continous integration_** consists of building upon existing code frequently and reliably, usually with automated tests that ensure code changes are reliable.
-When working alongside multiple people, CI is an important part of the software development process that keeps code clean.
+- **_Continous integration_** consists of building upon existing code frequently and reliably, usually with automated tests which ensure any code changes are reliable.
+When working alongside multiple people, CI is an important part of the software development process as it keeps the code clean.
 - **_Continous delivery_** automates the delivery of those changes to production environments, ensuring rapid and reliable software releases.

 Lab 5 will consist of _continous integration_ (CI), where we will use _GitHub Actions_ (GitHub's native CI/CD platform) to implement _workflows_ that will run tests on our code.
 For this lab, we will design:

-- The workflow file necessary for GitHub to build a virtual machine that will use our code, start our backend and run tests (for more detail, visit [this page](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration#about-continuous-integration-using-github-actions)).
+- The workflow file necessary for GitHub to build a virtual machine that will use our code to start our backend and run tests (for more detail, visit [this page](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration#about-continuous-integration-using-github-actions)).
-- Some tests that will ensure the integrity and validity of our backend endpoints.
+- The tests will ensure the integrity and validity of our backend endpoints.

 Lab 6 will handle the _continuous delivery_ (CD) portion, where you will be responsible for automating the build of a Docker image containing your code; a container that will be pushed automatically to a hosting platform and made public for the world to see.